CRESYM/colib0.github.io/pages/models/regulations/PSS3C/index.md

 ## Model variant

-In the PSS3B model, the PSS deactivation for low active power values is absent (PPssOffPu = -1000, PPssOnPu = -999.
+In the PSS3B model, the PSS deactivation for low active power values is absent $$PPssOffPu = -1000, PPssOnPu = -999$$.

 ## Open source implementations